Ankle ligament surgery can often be needed after sports injuries to the ankle.

 Ankle Ligament Surgery at Norwest Private Hospital Sydney

-Ankle Ligament Surgery to restore stability to the ankle joint.
+Ankle Ligament Surgery to stabilize the ankle joint.

 Ankle ligaments provide support and stability to the ankle joint.
 Over time, the ligaments can become damaged due to repeated sprains, trauma, or overuse.